MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-overview.md

 The policies about using Rich Presence in your title.

 [Rich Presence appendix](rich-presence-strings-appendix.md)
-Additional examples and details about the Data Platform relevant to Rich Presence.
+Additional examples and details about Player Data relevant to Rich Presence.

 [Programming Xbox Live Rich Presence](programming-rich-presence.md)
 Demonstrates how to use Rich Presence with Xbox Live.